nwhetsell/lilypond-instrument-name-measuring-engraver/README.md

     \include "lilypond-instrument-name-measuring-engraver/instrument-name-measuring-engraver.ily"
     ```

+    and

+    ```ly
+    \layout {
+      \context {
+        \Score
+        \consists #Instrument_name_measuring_engraver
+      }
+    }
+    ```

     to your LilyPond file.

-2. Run `lilypond` on the LilyPond file *twice*.
+1. Run `lilypond` on the LilyPond file *twice*.
 The first time you run `lilypond`, two files will be written: an .indents.ily file with a [`\paper` block](https://lilypond.org/doc/Documentation/notation/the-paper-block) that contains indents to align instrument names to the left margin, and a .short-instrument-name-width.scm file with the maximum width of short instrument names (used on all staves but the first).
 In subsequent runs of `lilypond`, these files will be used to align instrument names.

 Note that if you declare a `\paper` block after `\include`-ing this engraver, and the `\paper` block sets indents, the indents in the subsequent `\paper` block will take precedence over the indents in .indents.ily.
 Consequently, because `set-paper-size` sets indents, you must set paper size *before* `\include`-ing this engraver.
 For example, this will result in misalignment: